 Strabismus is a visual disorder in which the eyes are misaligned and point in different directions.
 It is a common condition among children that affects about 4% of all children in the United States.
 It can also occur later in life.
 When the eyes are misaligned, typically one eye fixates on an object while the other eye turns in (esotropia), out (exotropia), up (hypertropia), or down (hypotropia).
 When this occurs, two different images are sent to the brain, confusing it, and further resulting in the brain rejecting the image from the weaker eye.
 Therefore, abnormal eye alignment blocks normal vision development in children, inhibiting their ability to perform in school and necessary day-to-day activities.
+Give sight now to support our programs that help those with strabismus see.

 Experts don’t completely understand the cause of this condition, but it results from the failure of the eye muscles to work together.
 Idiopathic (resulting from an unknown cause) strabismus is the most common type.
 Other conditions can also cause it, including thyroid eye disease, nerve damage, and brain injuries.
 Risk factors include family history of strabismus, prematurity or low birth weight, retinopathy of prematurity, as well as conditions that affect vision, such as cataracts, severe ptosis and corneal scars.